 It is the moral obligation of brothers and sisters in Christ to witness against sin so the purity and the honor of the church is maintained.
 No members may intentionally be a participant in hiding sin and wrongdoing.
 Personal offenses between members should not be publicized or taken immediately to the church.
 The grievances should be first dealt with the manner given in scripture.
 (Matt.
 18:15-17)

 If a brother or sister does falls away from Christ through unrepentant moral transgression, the church becomes responsible to make every possible effort to show love and compassion in trying to win them back to Christ.
 New Testament discipline is only to be the last resort if repentance and amendment of life is not evident.
 Loving effort is then to be made to restore them back to the Lord.
 James 5:20 Persons under discipline of the church must withdraw from the greeting, communion, counsels of the church and in some cases even eating with such is prohibited (1 Cor 5:11).

 Members may not be held guilty of that which they declare themselves to be innocent, except by the testimony of two or three reliable witnesses, otherwise the matter must be left between themselves and God.
 (Matt.
 18:16) No grievance may be brought up against another after peace has been expressed except where serious phases of the matter were hidden or unknown.

-When members move from one congregation to another, they shall present if applicable membership letters of standing from the congregation from which they came.
-You are also free to leave anytime, we will also be happy to give you a membership letter for the next church that you seek to communion with as applicable.
+When members move from one congregation to another, they shall present if applicable letters of standing from the congregation from which they came, if requested we will be happy to give you a letter of standing for the next church that you seek to fellowship with as applicable.